 Things we like

-– Secure: TransferWise is fully authorised by the UK’s Financial Conduct Authority (FCA) and is authorised by the FSA here in Japan also.
+– Secure: TransferWise (recently rebranded as “Wise”) is fully authorised by the UK’s Financial Conduct Authority (FCA) and is authorised by the FSA here in Japan also.
 This means that the business is subject to European rules (the Payment Services Directive) designed to protect customers who use payment services, as well as local regulations to keep your savings safe and secure when sending money abroad from Japan.

 – Speed: Transfers are made online after registering.
 Also possible via the iPhone app for Apple users.
 Transfers can be made among users using email alone.

 – Size: At present 1 million people use the service every month.
 That’s an estimated 1,000,000 dollars saved every day between the “mid market rate” and the rates available at your Japanese bank

 – Cost: Fees are transparent and stated (in itemized format) before you transfer.
 We have yet to be able to find an alternative service available to Japan residents which costs less.

 Things we do not like